Special Educational Needs and Disabilities

 Support for children with SEN

-Once we have identified a child as having a Special Educational Need, the school will plan to provide appropriate support for the child.
+Once we have identified a child as having a Special Educational Need or disability , the school will plan to provide appropriate support for the child.
 This support will be planned by the class teacher, working with the school’s Special Educational Needs Co-ordinator (SENCO) and, if necessary, professional and experts from outside agencies.

-It is likely that a child’s needs and provision will be recorded as part of an Individual Education Plan which will set out the difficulties experienced by the child, the needs of the child and specific actions which will support the achievement of clear outcomes.
-These outcomes may be related to specific learning targets (e.g. in reading, writing or mathematics) or aspirations for the child’s social, emotional and behaviour development.
+The child’s needs and provision will be recorded as part of an My Learning Plan which will set out the difficulties experienced by the child, the needs of the child and specific actions which will support the achievement of clear outcomes.
+These outcomes may be related to specific learning targets (e.g. in reading, writing or mathematics) or aspirations for the child’s social, mental or emotional health.

 Support for children with SEN takes many forms, including (in no particular order):